Event-based telefunctions

 POST https://api.todo.com/task/7 { "completed": true }

-It's usually the backend team that owns and is responsible for implementing and modelling such API.
+With REST, it's usually the backend team that owns and is responsible for implementing and modelling the API.

 // TodoList.telefunc.ts